-INTRODUCTION
+INTRODUCTION 2

+Why is Health and Safety Important?
+2
-THE LEGISLATION: OCCUPATIONAL HEALTH AND SAFETY ACT (OHSA)

-What does the law require?
+THE LEGISLATION: OCCUPATIONAL HEALTH AND SAFETY ACT (OHSA) What does the law require?
+Which regulations apply to my workplace?
 Who enforces the OHSA?
 What happens if I don't comply?

-RIGHTS AND RESPONSIBILITIES 4

-Who is responsible for Health and Safety?
-4
+RIGHTS AND RESPONSIBILITIES Who is responsible for Health and Safety?
 What are the worker rights?
-6

-SEVEN STEPS FOR A HEALTH AND SAFETY PROGRAM 7
+SEVEN STEPS FOR A HEALTH AND SAFETY PROGRAM STEP 1: ESTABLISH A HEALTH AND SAFETY REPRESENTATIVE/ 4

-STEP 1: ESTABLISH A HEALTH AND SAFETY REPRESENTATIVE/ JOINT HEALTH AND SAFETY COMMITTEE 7
+JOINT HEALTH AND SAFETY COMMITTEE

 STEP 2: POST DOCUMENTS 9

-STEP 3: ESTABLISH A HEALTH AND SAFETY POLICY AND PROGRAM 9
+STEP 3: ESTABLISH A HEALTH AND SAFETY POLICY AND PROGRAM 9 10

-What is a Health and Safety policy?
-9

-What is a Health and Safety program?

-Violence Prevention Legislation introduced in 2010 11

-STEP 4: WORKPLACE INSPECTIONS AND HAZARD CONTROL
+STEP 4: WORKPLACE INSPECTIONS AND HAZARD CONTROL 12

 How do I conduct workplace inspections?
 How do I control hazards?

-STEP 5: INJURED OR ILL WORKER AND EMERGENCY PLANS
+STEP 5: INJURED OR ILL WORKER AND EMERGENCY PLANS 15

 What do I do if a worker is injured/III?
 What emergency plans do I need?

 STEP 6: INCIDENT/ACCIDENT REPORTING AND INVESTIGATIONS

-What do I need to report internally?

 What do I need to report externally?

 How do I investigate reported incidents?

-STEP 7: TRAINING AND EDUCATION
+STEP 7: TRAINING AND EDUCATION What do I include in orientation training?

 What do I include in orientation training?
 What might be included in refresher training?

 What training do I need as an employer?
+20

 Where can I get help?

 SUMMARY

 ACTION CHECKLIST

-ADDITIONAL SOURCES OF INFORMATION
+ADDITIONAL SOURCES OF INFORMATION 23

-GLOSSARY

-GLUSSAKT 24
+GLOSSARY 24